rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.isConnectedToInternet"></a>
 ## *isConnectedToInternet [<sup>method</sup>](#head.Methods)*

 Whether the device has internet connectivity.
-This API might take up to 2s to validate internet connectivity.
+This API might take up to 2s to validate internet connectivity..

+### Events

+  No Events.

 ### Parameters